 Pigs in blankets are the ultimate roast dinner side, made with crispy streaky bacon wrapped round a mini chipolata.
-In our experience they are VERY popular with all members of the family.
+In our experience they are very popular with all members of the family.
 Dunked into gravy on the side of your plate or even eaten as a snack in their own right pigs in blankets are a must come Christmas, and making your own couldn’t be simpler.
 These little beauties take just ten minutes prep (if that!) and can then be cooked just before you’re ready to serve up.
 If you want to give yours a twist you can experiment with flavours and add things between the sausage and the bacon to give an extra delicious finish.
 Caramelised onions, chutneys or fresh herbs are all delicious, as is a little mustard.
 Once you’ve mastered the basic recipe have a go at giving your pigs in blankets your personal twist!
+Love a good roast?
+We’ve got loads more lovely roast recipes right here!

 - 12 mini chipolata sausages